 If you have a sweet tooth like everyone in our family, you will be pleased to know Mexico City has no shortage of excellent panaderías (bakeries) and pastelerías (cake shops) selling decadent baked goods.
 However, for many panaderías it is difficult to source good quality flour, so while the baking may look magnificent it is often dry and crumbly.
 Without question Panadería Rosetta is the city’s finest bakery, which guests on our culinary tour in Colonia Roma are treated to.
 Below is a list of our favorite stops for sweet treats.

 Our favorite panadería in Mexico City or anywhere else!
-The Roma location was opened in 2012 in what was a garage by acclaimed chef Elena Reygadas, who thankfully, also has a passion for baking.
-More recently the Júarez location was opened in a charming historic building with a tranquil courtyard, making it the perfect place to enjoy a quiet breakfast away from the commotion of the city.
-Everything from the coffee, the fresh baked breads, the croissants, the donuts and the sandwiches are simply superb at both locations.
-My most recommended item would be the chocolate berlinesa, which is similar to a Boston cream donut.
+Now with 2 locations in Roma and 1 location in Juárez.
+Acclaimed Mexican chef Elena Reygadas, opened her first location in 2012 in what was once a garage, her second, and larger Juárez location (now renamed Café NIN) was opened in a charming historic building with a tranquil courtyard, making it the perfect place to enjoy a quiet breakfast away from the commotion of the city.
+The third and less known location is on Puebla in Roma.
+Everything from the coffee, to the fresh baked breads, croissants, donuts (Berlinesas) and the sandwiches are simply superb at all the locations.
+I highly recommend the chocolate Berlinesa, which is similar to a Boston cream donut.
 It is topped with dark chocolate and ready to burst with the vanilla bean custard filling.
-The pastries are light and flaky like what you might expect to find only in France.
-The secret to the freshness is replenishing the selection of goods throughout the day so the treats are never on the shelf longer than three hours – many items are sold out long before then!
-(Colima 166, Colonia Roma/Calle Havre 73, Júarez)
+The pastries are light and flaky like what you might expect to find in France.
+The secret to the freshness is that the selection of baked goods is replenished throughout the day so the treats are never on the shelf longer than three hours – many items are sold out long before then!
+(Colima 166, Colonia Roma/Calle Havre 73, Júarez/Puebla 242, Colonia Roma)

-Cappuccino and donuts at Panadería Rosetta’s Juarez location.
+Cappuccino and donuts at Café NIN, Juárez location.